Seeraiwer/protonvpn-block/README.md

 # Protonvpn

-Show ProtonVPN status and displays Public IP Address, Server Name and Server Load, if ProtonVPN is running
+Show ProtonVPN status and displays Public IP Address, Server Name and Server Load, if ProtonVPN is running in i3blocks

 # Dependencies

 * `protonvpn-cli`

-# Config
+# Config in i3blocks.conf

 ```
 [protonvpn]